syedarman1/SummarizeMe/README.md

 Use the **Dark Mode** switch to toggle between light and dark themes.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Privacy Policy
-You can view the privacy policy for this application [here](./PRIVACY_POLICY).
+You can view the privacy policy for this extension [here](https://www.freeprivacypolicy.com/live/5633e524-8d47-4586-a3af-8d740e1c1d33).